DevecorSoft/tinyoauth/docs/source/explanation/architecture.md

 ## Architecture characteristics perspective

 - testability: easy to test
-- hostability: it can be deployed in server/serverless way
+- installability: it can be deployed in server/serverless way
 - flexibility:
   - can be intergrated as a component
   - can be a pod in kubenetes cluster
   - can be deployed as a standalne service
   - can be a component of micro service system
+- configurability